Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Headspace Gauge

-Leaving the specified amount of headspace in a jar is important to ensure a vacuum seal.
-If too little headspace is left, the jellied fruit may expand and bubble out when air is being forced out from under the lid during processing .
-The bubbling food may leave a deposit on the rim of the jar or the seal of the lid and prevent the jar from sealing properly.
-If too much headspace is allowed, food at the top is likely to discolor and the jar may not seal properly because there will not be enough processing time to drive all the air out of the jar.
+Leaving the specified amount of headspace in a jar ensures a vacuum seal.
+If too little headspace is left, the jellied fruit may expand and bubble out when air is being forced out from under the lid during processing.
+The bubbling food may leave a deposit on the rim of the jar or the lid’s seal and prevent the jar from sealing properly.
+If too much headspace is allowed, food at the top is likely to discolor, and the jar may not seal properly because there will not be enough processing time to drive all the air out of the jar.

 It is a rare recipe when I have the exact amount of jam or jelly to fill my jars without a little leftover.
-Never add more jam to use up just that little bit or fill a jar with less than is needed to reach the designated headspace.
+Never add more jam to use up a little bit or fill a jar with less than is needed to reach the designated headspace.

 Ball Complete Book of Home Preserving or The All New Ball Book of Canning and Preserving.
-I think I could can certain recipes in my sleep, but I ALWAYS open and refer to the recipe or guidelines in these canning bibles to be sure.
+I think I could make certain canning recipes in my sleep, but I ALWAYS open and refer to the recipe or guidelines in these canning bibles to be sure.
 Canning is a science and a safe one when done properly.
-I have been canning for 15 years, including chicken and beef stocks, tomato products and jams/jellies, and the like.
-I never ‘invent’ a recipe without making sure I keep the basics of the recipe intact.
+I have been canning for 15 years, including chicken and beef stocks, tomato products, jams/jellies, etc. I never ‘invent’ a recipe without making sure I keep the basics of the recipe intact.
 As such, we have never become sick from my canned products.

 Another great resource is the National Center for Home Food Preservation and their cookbook, So Easy to Preserve.